 After submitting your tax return, you need to pay the tax you owe.
-The deadline is usually the same as the final date for online Self Assessment tax returns, so the deadline for paying your 2018-19 tax is 31 January 2020.
+This deadline is usually the same as the final deadline for online Self Assessment tax returns.
+So this means you need to pay your 2018-19 tax on 31 January 2020.

 If you’re worried about being able to pay the tax you owe, have a look at our article on what to do if you can’t pay your Self Assessment tax bill.
-There are fines for late payment, so it’s a good idea to prepare for your tax bill as best you can.
+There are fines for late payment, so you should prepare for your tax bill as best you can.

 Read more: when is the Self Assessment deadline?

 How to do my Self Assessment

 When it comes to filling in your tax return you’ll need all the information you have about your earnings for the tax year, as well as the details of any expenses you want to deduct from your tax return.

 It’s important that you keep a record of all your income and expenses.
 That way, you’ll have it to hand when the time comes to fill in your tax return.
 There are a number of accounting apps and other bookkeeping software for small businesses, if you prefer to keep digital records, many of which integrate with the HMRC website to make filling in your tax return a bit easier.